 For mild cases, apply acetic acid and hydrocortisone drops.

-For more severe cases, debridement is critical along with topical antibiotics (use a wick if the canal is swollen); sometimes give systemic antibiotics.
+For moderate or severe cases, debridement and topical antibiotics (use a wick if the canal is swollen) are critical; sometimes give systemic antibiotics.

 Hajioff D, MacKeith S: Otitis externa.
 BMJ Clin Evid 0510, 2015.